 When you understand the sponsor’s objectives, and when you agree that your sponsorship opportunity is good for the sponsor’s business, it’s time to create your winning sponsorship proposal.

 The final step on how to get sponsored is to create your winning sponsorship proposal, which outlines what you have agreed to and is customized to meet the sponsor’s objectives

 Understand how the sponsor does business

-Recently, as I was chatting with prospective sponsor, I realised that the sponsor was looking for a ‘return on investment’ model that was similar to one that was already working well for this sponsor.
+Recently, as I was chatting with a prospective sponsor, I realized that the sponsor was looking for a ‘return on investment’ model that was similar to one that was already working well for this sponsor.
 Basically, it involved spending a set amount on traditional advertising and expecting a predictable return (see question 6 above – ‘Which promotional channels are working best?’).

 For example, if the sponsor spent $10,000 on radio advertising, the predictable result would be to generate 100 new customers.
 That’s an acquisition cost of $100 per customer.

 To sign the deal, I knew I had to match, or better, this result.
 Accordingly, I modified my sponsorship proposal, based on a ‘fee per new customer’ model and setup costs.
-If I had proposed a more experience-based, lead generation model I wouldn’t have been able to finalise the deal.
+If I had proposed a more experience-based, lead generation model I wouldn’t have been able to finalize the deal.